Glareone/NoSQL-Databases-MongoDB/README.md

 `db.movies.find({"rating.average": {$gt: 9}, genres: "Drama"})` - it works the same because by default MongoDB has the concatenation mechanism.
 But what the point of having 2 different ways to get the same results?
 **Here the answer**:
-`db.movies.find({genres: "Horror", genres: "Drama"})` - works in command prompt, but prohibited in Javascript because you can't declare 2 object keys with the same name.
+`db.movies.find({genres: "Horror", genres: "Drama"})` - works in command prompt, but prohibited in Javascript because you can't declare 2 objects keys with the same name.
 `db.movies.find({$and: [{genres: "Horror"}, {genres: "Drama"}]})` - but this one will work like a charm.